 So, what did we get up to these past seven months?
 Let’s check it out…

-We lazed on sandy stretches, hung-out at beach bars, packed picnics to enjoy at secluded beaches, and gazed in awe at the stunning sunsets from our favourite spots.
+We lazed on the best beaches in Grenada, hung-out at beach bars, packed picnics to enjoy at secluded spots, and gazed in awe at the stunning sunsets from our favourite spots.

 We took Spare Dog anywhere and practically everywhere!
 He loves going for car rides and seeing new places.

 We hiked through the mud to reach chilly waterfalls, wandered along rocky points while enjoying beautiful views and walked through thick jungle to arrive at our favourite secret coves.

 We visited age-old plantations, chocolate factories, rum distilleries and spice gardens.